1st US floating offshore wind auction nets $757M in bids

 The auction featured five lease areas — two in northern California and three in central California — about 25 miles off the coast that have the potential to generate 4.5 gigawatts of energy, enough for 1.5 million homes.
 Combined, the lease areas cover 583 square miles (1,510 square kilometers) of Pacific Ocean.

-The winning bids came from Norway’s Equinor, Denmark’s Copenhagen Infrastructure Partners, Germany’s RWE AG, and Ocean Winds, a French and Portugese joint venture.
+The winning bids came from Norway’s Equinor; California North Floating, part of Denmark’s Copenhagen Infrastructure Partners; Germany’s RWE AG, and Central California Offshore Wind, a part of the French and Portugese joint venture Ocean Winds.
 Invenergy was the only American company with a winning bid.

 Offshore wind is well established in the U.K. and some other countries but is just beginning to ramp up off America’s coasts, and this is the nation’s first foray into floating wind turbines.
 U.S. auctions so far have been for those anchored to the seafloor.